mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-3-packages-netlink-genetlink-and-wifi.md

 convenience methods to retrieve generic netlink families from `nlctrl`, the generic netlink controller.

-If you’d like to dive in, you may reference the [source code](https://github.com/mdlayher/genetlink) and [documentation](https://godoc.org/github.com/mdlayher/genetlink) for further information.
+If you'd like to dive in, you may reference the [source code](https://github.com/mdlayher/genetlink) and [documentation](https://godoc.org/github.com/mdlayher/genetlink) for further information.